 Whether you enjoy walking in parks or hiking up mountain trails, you can always find an exciting outdoor adventure to experience in the Pacific Northwest.
-For those who take pleasure in visiting fine art galleries or gift shops, you will find stunning works of our many, talented artists in galleries up & down the Pacific Northwest Coast.
+For those who take pleasure in visiting fine art galleries or gift shops, you will find stunning works of our many, talented artists in galleries up & down the Pacific Northwest.

 Vancouver Island is considered by some to have the best hiking trails in the world.
 These trails run through many bountiful & beautiful areas, showcasing sandy beaches, first growth rain forest, mountain caves, waterfalls, and rugged mountain hiking.
 They range from easy one hour walks to week-long, hard, wet & wild journeys.